 pools & standing water

-Failure of an owner or occupant to prevent the breeding of mosquitoes in water on privately owned properties in the City may result in a violation of our code of ordinances.
+Failure of an owner or occupant to prevent the breeding of mosquitoes in water on privately owned properties in the City of Socorro may result in a violation of our code of ordinances.
 Often, a notice of correction is issued to the owner or occupant, and if not corrected, a citation may be issued, involving a fine or appearance in Municipal Court.

 During the 2013 Regular Session of the Texas Legislature, Senate Bill No. 186 was passed, allowing municipalities to treat, without notice to the property owner, certain cases of mosquito breeding in standing water at vacant residential properties